ReAcTiOnN77/reactionn-combat-rules/README.md

 Ranged weapon and spell attacks gain **High Ground** bonus based on behaviour setting, when the attacker is at least **10 feet above** the target’s elevation.

 #### **High Ground Behaviour Options**
-Choose how surrounded should work at your table:
+Choose how High Ground should work at your table:
 - **Advantage**
 - **+1 to hit**
 - **+2 to hit** *(default)*